garystafford/virtual-vehicles-docker/README.md

 ```sh
 docker exec -i -t "vehicle" /bin/bash
 ```
-_Use a 'ctrl-p', 'cntr-q' to exit vs. 'exit' to keep running_
+_Use a 'ctrl-p', 'ctrl-q' to exit vs. 'exit' to keep running_

 Test if (4) services are running within containers:
 ```sh